MiguelCardoso77/SurgicalSync-BackEnd/Wiki/SprintA/diagrams/use-cases/22-search-staff-profiles/readme.md

 The user story is deemed ready when the requirements are clearly outlined, providing a comprehensive understanding of the functionality to be implemented.
-Specifically, the Administrator role is expected to possess the capability to add a staff profile to a hospital's roster.
+Specifically, the Administrator role is expected to possess the capability to edit a staff profile, updating details such as their availability slots and specialization.

 ### 6.2 Acceptance Criteria